Singularities of base loci on abelian varieties

-Although not directly used in the sequel, it is perhaps useful to keep in mind the following well known characterizations of the above conditions in terms of the cohomological support loci (which are more usually taken as definitions in the literature):
+Although not directly used in the sequel, it is perhaps useful to keep in mind the following well known characterizations of the above conditions in terms of the cohomological support loci (which are more commonly adopted as definitions in the literature):

 \emph{A coherent sheaf $\F$ is GV (respectively M-regular, IT0) if and only if $\codim_{\widehat A}V^i(A,\F)\ge i$ (resp. $>i$, empty) for all $i>0$. }